 Drops is also one of the best language learning apps to perfect your vocabulary.
 It clearly explains words through alluring and engaging visuals, making the process more fun.

-It provides you with unique minimalist illustrations and fast-paced micro-games that enhance your learning experience.
+It provides unique minimalist illustrations and fast-paced micro-games that enhance your learning experience.

 You can try scripts (to practice alphabets and characters of Asian languages), droplets for kids, and bilingual visual dictionaries.

-Pros: Drops’ overall design and gamification elements make it one of the most useful and unique language-learning apps.
+Pros: Drops’ overall design and gamification elements make it one of the most valuable and unique language-learning apps.

 You can learn thousands of new words in over 100+ topics on Drops.
 You can swipe up/down if you already recognize a term.
 The app will also remind you if you break your streak.